-- Student evaluation and assessment is based on final exams, midterm exams, quizzes, coursework assignments, course projects, presentations, papers, essays, in/out of class participation, portfolios and many other innovative activities. - Course instructors in the programme are carefully selected from the distinct fulltime world-class faculty members of the Faculty of Engineering at Ain Shams University. - With the majority of modules being delivered over the whole year there is excellent scope for formative Assessment to stretch and extend the students.
-Thus, a key feature of the courses is the emphasis on formative feedback and guidance to enable students to develop full understanding of the topics of study, prior to assessment taking place. - Assessment for these programmes takes the form of examinations, course works, presentations and time constrained assessments. - Each course syllabus contain: course objectives, textbook, outline, material, assessments, grading policy and outcome.
-Outlines contain sections covered every week with reference to chapters/sections in the textbook.
-The instructor will give the course syllabus to the students in the first class.
+- Student evaluation and assessment is based on "in-class test" in addition to one major task.
+The major task may be assignment, LA - Module(s) instructors are carefully selected from the distinct full-time world-class faculty members of the Faculty of Engineering at Ain Shams University. - With the majority of modules being delivered over the whole year there is excellent scope for formative Assessment to stretch and extend the students.
+Thus, a key feature of the modules is the emphasis on formative feedback and guidance to enable students to develop full understanding of the topics of study, prior to assessment taking place. - Assessment for these module components takes the form of examinations, module component work s, presentations and time constrained assessments. - Each module syllabus contains: module objectives, textbook, outline, material, assessments, grading policy and outcome.
+Outlines should contain sections covered every week with reference to chapters/sections in the textbook.
+The instructor will hand the module's (or module component) syllabus to the students in the first class.
 The syllabus serves as a contract between the instructor and the students.

-The following are not compulsory for the double award programmes but will be encouraged:
+The following are note compulsory for the double award degree but will be encouraged:

-- The student should pass the ASU's requirements, which consist of humanities, social sciences, general culture courses.
-These courses represent 18 credit hours at ASU selected from a list of courses. - The student should pass the ASU's College requirements, which consist of basic sciences and engineering courses.
-These courses should be studied by all students and they represent 46 credit hours. - The student should perform summer training for 12 weeks during their study duration, and should be conducted during 3 summers.
-Training must be performed in an industrial/service facility related to the student's program or inside the faculty where it is delivered by staff members.
+- The student should pass the ASU's requirements, which consist of humanities, social sciences, general culture modules' components.
+These components represent 18 credit hours at ASU selected from a list of components. - The student should pass the ASU's College requirements, which consist of basic sciences and engineering courses.
+These courses must be studied by all students and they represent 46 credit hours. - The student should perform summer training for 12 weeks during their study duration, and should be conducted during 3 summers.
+Training must be performed in an industrial/service facility related to the student's Course or inside the faculty where it is delivered by staff members.
 The training must be under the full supervision of the faculty.
 The student submits their training portfolio to their Academic Advisor, who in turn assesses the outcomes and evaluates it.